 There are no current or upcoming Tissot exhibitions, but since the last Tissot retrospective was in 2005–2006, perhaps the next one isn’t too far off.

-UPDATE as of October 2018 – A major retrospective of James Tissot’s work will be held in 2019 and 2020: James Tissot, 1836-1902, co-organized by The Fine Arts Museums of San Francisco and the Musées d’Orsay et de l’Orangerie.
+UPDATE as of October 2018 – A major retrospective of James Tissot’s work will be held in 2019 and 2020: James Tissot: Fashion & Faith, co-organized by The Fine Arts Museums of San Francisco, where it will begin October 12, 2019 – February 9, 2020, and the Musées d’Orsay et de l’Orangerie.
 I’m looking forward to it, and I hope to be invited to contribute some of the extensive new scholarship I have to offer on James Tissot’s life and work.

 © 2015 by Lucy Paquette.
 All rights reserved.